Maxitech222/Maxi-Hyprland-Dotfiles/README.md

 Made by Maxi

 download all these packages
-waybar use package manager/yay fastfetch use package manager hyprland use package manager rofi use package manager wlogout use yay kitty use package manager dolphin use package manager
+waybar
+fastfetch
+hyprland
+rofi
+wlogout
+kitty
+dolphin

 dotfiles will be released soon